-Yet alternative pronunciations for the letters of the alphabet are not into introduced formally in Letters and Sounds until children reach Phonic Phase 5.
+Yet alternative pronunciations for the letters of the alphabet are not introduced formally in Letters and Sounds until children reach Phonic Phase 5.

-To get around these problems Letters and Sounds introduces the words 'the, I, a' as common exception words or high frequency words.
+To get around these problems Letters and Sounds introduces the words 'the, I, a' as common exception words or high-frequency words.
 These are to be taught as whole words with specific spellings.
 Children must memorise these words visually, linking the sight of each to the whole word.
 Other common exception words specified for teaching in Phonic Phase 2 are 'no, go, to, into'.
-In these words there are two other sounds associated with the letter 'o', so that during Phonic Phase 2, children are taught that the letter 'o' corresponds to three different sounds, e.g. in the words 'hot, no, do'.
+In these words there are two other sounds associated with the letter 'o', so that during Phonic Phase 2, children are taught that the letter 'o' corresponds to three different sounds, e.g. in the words 'hot, no, to'.

 Other words to be taught in Phonic Phase 2 include 'as, is, his' .
 In these words the letter 's' is pronounced as /z/, so this is a second pronunciation of this letter.
 Even in the words 'cats' and 'dogs' we can hear the letter 's' is pronounced differently in each.

 We may ask the question how do children know which sound to say when they see the letters in written words they meet for the first time.
 The only possible answer is that they use the context of the sentence or a picture to make a decision.
 Children need these other clues to help them identify the word as one they already know from their knowledge of spoken language.
 This means that they are using syntax (the order of words in a sentence), or semantics (the meaning conveyed by the sentence) or pictures to help them make decisions about pronunciation.
 It is impossible to pronounce (decode) new written words without using these extra clues.